 There’s a Black Friday sale.
 Buy one ticket and get one free.
 Use promo code BFCM21.
 Offer good on purchases made through November 30th, 2021.

 The multi-media, immersive, digital art experience is taking place in Camp North End’s historic Ford Building, and is presented by Blumenthal Performing Arts.

-Read on to learn about tickets, the Relaxed Performances, the involvement of local artists, some fun art installations in the lobby, and a bunch of pictures!
+Read on to learn about the involvement of local artists and some fun art installations in the lobby.